DanielO/blt-src/doc/picture.rst

   *imageName*. *Switches* can be one of the following.

   **-invert**
     Indicates to invert the mask.
-This only has affect is the **-mask** switch is set.
+This only has effect is the **-mask** switch is set.

   **-mask** *mask*